-The National Heart, Lung, and Blood Institute estimate that 30 percent of people who develop PE will die if they do not receive treatment.
+According to the American Lung Association, 10-30% of people who develop PE will die within 1 month of diagnosis.
 Fortunately, a quick diagnosis and treatment can prevent complications.

 The ribs are attached to the breastbone, which is the long bone that runs down the center of the chest.
 They are attached at the front, by cartilage, which is a firm yet flexible tissue.
 At the back, they are attached to the spine.

 The liver is located at the lower end of the rib cage on the right and the spleen is on the left.
 Both are given some protection by the rib bones.
 The gallbladder and kidneys lie just below the rib cage.

 If any of the components of the rib cage, including the bones or cartilage or the organs nearby, are affected by injury or illness, a person will have pain in or near the rib cage.

 Rib cage pain may occur in the chest, below the ribs, or above the navel.
 As there are several different causes of rib cage pain, the symptoms can vary.
 As a result, the pain may be:

 - slow to develop